|Application deadline:||30 January 2015|

 This programme is offered in collaboration between the University of Tampere (UTA) and the Tampere University of Technology (TUT).
 Students can deepen their knowledge in course units that cover a wide range of topics from user experience and emotions to innovative use of facial behavior like gaze and expressions, touch, speech, and human physiology in user interfaces.

 The programme leads the students to scientific thinking and writing as well as to hands-on work in various course projects.
-Students can specialize in Interaction Design and Research, Development of Interactive Software, or User Experience.

 Graduates' typical jobs include interaction or UX designer, usability specialist, researcher, user experience architect, and software developer.